oriasulin11/sudoku/README.md

 you will find that I have implemented both sanity and somke tests.
 As instracted I have used AAA testing pattern.

+## FYI
+My solver workes in the most afficent way when running on release mode insted of debug. also, if you use a laptop make sure its pluged in to a power source when running.

 **Good Luck, and happy code review**

  by Ori Asulin.